wallarm/product-documentation/docs/latest/user-guides/settings/integrations/microsoft-teams.md

 4. Open the settings of the Microsoft Teams channel where you want to post notifications and configure a new Webhook by using the [instructions](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).
 5. Copy the provided Webhook URL and paste the value to the **Webhook URL** field in Wallarm Console.
 6. Choose event types to trigger notifications.
 If the events are not chosen, then notifications will not be sent.
-7. [Test the integration](#testing-integration) and ensure the settings are correct.
+7. [Test the integration](#testing-integration) and make sure the settings are correct.
 8. Click **Add integration**.

       ![!MS Teams integration](../../../images/user-guides/settings/integrations/add-ms-teams-integration.png)